massoncheg/forgejo-docs/docs/admin/command-line.md

    --rsa-bits int        Size of RSA key to generate.
-Ignored if --ecdsa-curve is set (default: 3072) --start-date string   Creation date formatted as Jan 1 15:04:05 2011 --duration duration   Duration that certificate is valid for (default: 8760h0m0s) --ca                  whether this cert should be its own Certificate Authority (default: false)
+Ignored if --ecdsa-curve is set (default: 3072) --start-date string   Creation date formatted as Jan 1 15:04:05 2011 --duration duration   Duration that certificate is valid for (default: 8760h0m0s) --ca                  whether this cert should be its own Certificate Authority
 ```

 ## generate secret